apostolescus/The-YOLO-Wizard/README.md

 ### **Average detection time per image of 0.20 s using a FP16 network.**

+### **Wizzard detection results:**
-**Image obtainted after detecting with full yolov4 weights using darknet**
+Image obtainted after detecting with full yolov4 weights using darknet:
 ![Using YOLO weights darknet detection](<images/darknet_predictions.jpg>)

-**Image obtained after detecting with converted network using the wizzard**
+Image obtained after detecting with converted network using the wizzard:

 ![Using YOLO weights darknet detection](<images/wizzard_predictions.jpg>) You can notice the other classes represented too along with the new labels.